timmckague/timandvictoria/src/pages/blog/2019-06-18-road-trip-through-the-balkans-montenegro.md

 You can drive across the entirety of Montenegro in less time than it takes to drive from Toronto to Ottawa, but it still packs in a lot to see and experience.

-Here’s a snapshot of our week in Montenegro.
+Here is a snapshot of our week in Montenegro.

-* Day 1: Drive from Dubrovnik to Kotor, and explore old town
+* Day 1: Drove from Dubrovnik to Kotor, and explored Kotor's old town
-* Day 2: Kotor hike and Lovcen sunset picnic
+* Day 2: Hiked the Ladder of Kotor and caught the sunset from Lovcen Park
-* Day 3: Beach day at Petrovac, and sunset dinner in Tivat
+* Day 3: Enjoyed the coast and beach day in Petrovac, and a sunset dinner in Tivat
-* Day 4: Work day in Kotor
+* Day 4: Working day in Kotor
-* Day 5: Drive from Kotor to Durmitor National Park and visit Tara Canyon
+* Day 5: Drove from Kotor to Durmitor National Park and visit Tara Canyon
-* Day 6: Watch the rain and sleet from our window in Zabljak :(
+* Day 6: Planned to hike Bobotov Kuk, but instead watched the rain and sleet from our window in Zabljak
-* Day 7: Drive through a harrowing canyon on our way to Bosnia
+* Day 7: Drove through a harrowing canyon on our way to Bosnia

 <div style="display:flex;justify-content:center;width:100%;">